nmunro/cu-sith/README.md

 | 1 | 1 | 1 |
 | 1 | 1 | 2 |

-It is left up to you to write some functions to tell cerberus _how_ to find users and roles etc.
+It is left up to you to write some functions to tell cu-sith _how_ to find users and roles etc.

 ## Setup